JonaCassens/pca-mnist/README.md

-# Coursework C: Principal Component Analysis (PCA) and MNIST Classification
+# Principal Component Analysis (PCA) and MNIST Classification

-This repository contains **CourseworkC.ipynb**, which explores the application of Principal Component Analysis (PCA) for dimensionality reduction within a machine learning context.
+This repository contains **PCA-MNIST.ipynb**, which explores the application of Principal Component Analysis (PCA) for dimensionality reduction within a machine learning context.

 ## Overview